wasp-lang/wasp/web/docs/language/features.md

 ```

 :::info
 Validations always run on `create()`, but only when the field mentioned in `validates` is present for `update()`.
 The validation process stops on the first `validator` to return false.
-If enabled, default validations run first and validate basic properties of both the `'email'` or `'password'` fields.
+If enabled, default validations run first and validate basic properties of both the `'username'` or `'password'` fields.
 :::

 #### Specification